 As a large and diverse business serving many stakeholders, including customers, employees, communities and owners, CHS maintains the highest commitment to "doing the right thing."
-That means meeting regulatory operations, our financial reporting and our environmental, health and safety programs.
+That means meeting regulatory compliance in our daily business operations, our financial reporting and our environmental, health and safety programs.
 A subsidiary of CHS, Front Range Pipeline, LLC. is fully committed to operating a safe and reliable pipeline system in Montana.